 Reasons to Apply for a Planning Permit

 A planning permit is a legal document that grants permission to use or develop land in a specific manner, ensuring that the proposed use complies with local planning regulations.
+It typically includes conditions and approved plans that must be adhered to throughout the development process.

 What is the difference between planning and building?